 Carolingian Chronicles: The Royal Frankish Annals and Nithard's Histories translated by Bernard W. Scholz and Barbara R. Rogers.
 Accounts of Carolingian history written by Frankish historians.

 The Carolingian World by Marios Costambeys, Matthew Innes, and Simon MacLean.
-Traces the great empire's history from its origins around 700 with the rise to dominance of the Carolingian dynasty, its expansion by ruthless military conquest and political manoeuvring in the eighth century, and the struggle to hold the empire together in the ninth century.
+Traces the great empire's history from its origins around 700, its expansion by military conquest and political manoeuvring, and the struggle to hold the empire together.

 The Carolingian Empire by Heinrich Fichtenau, translated by Peter Munz.
 Evaluates the social, economic, political, and religious achievements and failures of Charles the Great and his advisers.